jinghuazhao/INF/SCALLOP_INF_I_analysis_plan.md

 # SCALLOP consortium - analysis plan for INF panel proteins

-***Adapted from SCALLOP/CVD analysis plan, Cambridge 8/11/2018***
+***Adapted from SCALLOP/CVD1 analysis plan, Cambridge 8/11/2018***

 ## 1. Background

 The SCAndinavian coLLaboration for Olink plasma Protein genetics (SCALLOP) consortium, https://www.olink.com/scallop/, is a collaborative framework for discovery and follow-up of genetic associations with proteins on the Olink Proteomics platform.
-A meta-analysis has been conducted on data Olink CVD panela from participating cohorts and consequent contributions have been made on Olink INF panel.
-This document therefore follows closely the SCALLOP/CVD analysis plan for the analysis, with highlight of relevant information to facilitate the meta-analysis.
+A meta-analysis has been conducted on data Olink CVD1 panel from participating cohorts and consequent contributions have been made on Olink INF panel.
+This document therefore follows closely the SCALLOP/CVD1 analysis plan for the analysis, with highlight of relevant information to facilitate the meta-analysis.

 ## 2. Aims

-As with the CVD meta-analysis, the tasks will involve
+As with the CVD1 meta-analysis, the tasks will involve

 * Identification of pQTLs in SCALLOP discovery cohorts
 * Replication of pQTLs in SCALLOP replication cohorts